 Resourcify's digital waste management system automates regulatory compliance processes and documentation and provide easy access to ESG-relevant data for your company's waste management efforts.
 Book a demo to learn more.

 This refers to the measures companies must take to adhere to environmental laws and standards relevant to their operations.
 The EU is a global leader in environmental legislation, with over 300 directives and regulations.
 Compliance with these laws is crucial as enforcement has become increasingly stringent, reflecting the growing emphasis on environmental sustainability.
-The EU’s regulations remain the most comprehensive and far-reaching, particularly
+The EU’s regulations remain the most comprehensive and far-reaching, particularly in promoting circular economy practices.
+Companies operating in or exporting to the EU must prioritise compliance with these standards, and those looking to lead globally should consider aligning with EU regulations as a benchmark for sustainability practices.

 For the most part, environmental regulations tend to focus on the following topics: